-Revision 18-2; Effective September 3, 2018
+Revision 20-1; Effective March 16, 2020

-Under the Agency Option (AO), the managed care organization contracted provider is responsible for managing the day-to-day activities of the attendant and all business details.
-Most members select the AO model because of the simplicity and convenience of receiving services.
-For example, under AO, the agency, not the member, is responsible for:
+Under the agency option, the managed care organization (MCO) contracted provider is responsible for managing the day-to-day activities of the attendant and all business details.
+Most members or legally authorized representatives (LARs) select the agency option model because of the simplicity and convenience of receiving services.
+For example, under this option, the agency, not the member or LAR, is responsible for:

 locating qualified attendant(s) to provide services;